 There are only specific NGOs (listed in other sections on Reception Conditions above) who have a regular access to the reception centres without any issues.
 The former IAO unilaterally terminated the cooperation agreement (concluded in 1998) with HHC on 2 June 2017.
 The agreement entitled the HHC to enter reception and detention centres and conduct monitoring visits, to provide free legal counselling for asylum seekers and to request statistical data.
-The HHC conducted 21 monitoring visits (and prepared reports on these visits) between January 2015 and June 2017.
-Tacking free access to reception facilities, HHC lawyers and attorneys are able to meet asylum seekers upon their requests.
 As a result of the termination of the cooperation agreement asylum seekers do not have access to legal assistance on the premises of the reception centres.
-Asylum seekers may meet the lawyer of HHC in front of the reception facility.
+They may only meet the lawyer in front of the reception facility or within the facility provided that asylum seekers request for a meeting or they are already represented by the attorneys.

-Reported by the Menedék Association.
+378 Reported by the Menedék Association since 2020.